KMAYAMA2/notes/content/notes/4-1a4b2b1 'One-of-those' over one-off - Learn from history (not just from your 'own' experience).md

+---
+date: 2024-12-10
+---
+> “The world is full of obvious things which nobody by any chance ever observes.” – Sherlock Holmes

 [[2-1a5a Evolution doesn't care about lifetime of each individual gene-meme carrier (its sample is beyond your own experience and any human lifetime)]]
 [[5-1b4b1 Life’s evolution’s superpower is its time horizon.
 3.8 billion years of miniscule changes compounded.]]
 	[[AN3C - Recombination is 1,000x more effective than random mutation]]